 Cover and bake dish for 1 hour at 350.

-We served the Italian Zucchini with Chicken Fricassee with Chive Dumplings.
+The first time I made this side dish, I served Italian Zucchini with Chicken Fricassee with Chive Dumplings.

 Here’s the recipe.

 (Recipe adapted from Taste of Home annual recipes 1994)